tigera-cs/Calico-Foundation-no-CNI/3.1-kubernetes-services-part1/README.md

 ### 3.1.0.
 Before you begin

 This lab builds on the setup of previous labs.
 If you haven't completed them, please go back and ensure that your cluster is setup with k8s CNI and that Yaobank application is deployed.
+Also, please note the IP addresses in this guide may differ to the IP addresses you see in your lab

 ### 3.1.1.
 Examine kubernetes services